chalpenny/jsdom-task-lister-lite/README.md

 # TaskLister Lite™️

+To Do:
+*check that DOM has loaded
+*event listener for submit
+*prevent default routing
+*insert contents of form into array
+*create function to iterate over array and display content below

 Today you'll be creating a simple to do list application that will focus on DOM manipulation.
 Take a look at `index.html` and identify the DOM elements you'll need to manipulate before you write any code.